Skip to main content

 Biography

 Dr. Beane Freeman received her doctorate in epidemiology from the University of Iowa, Iowa City, in 2003 and completed postdoctoral training in the Occupational and Environmental Epidemiology Branch (OEEB).
 In 2009 she was appointed to the tenure track and was awarded scientific tenure by the NIH in 2017.
 She is the NCI Principal Investigator of the Agricultural Health Study, the Early Life Exposures in Agriculture Study, and the NCI Formaldehyde Industries cohort.
 Dr. Beane Freeman has received numerous awards recognizing her work, including two NCI Director’s Innovation Awards, and the DCEG Mentoring Award.
 In 2016, Dr. Beane Freeman was elected to the Management Group of the International Epidemiology in Occupational Health (EPICOH) society.
 She was elected Women Scientist Advisor for DCEG in 2020 and re-elected in 2022 to a three-year term.
-In 2021, she was elected to a three-year term as chair of Epidemiology in Occupational Health Conference (EPICOH).
+In 2024, she was re-elected to a second three-year term as chair of Management Group of the Epidemiology in Occupational Health Conference (EPICOH).

 Research Interests